Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 What towns can I visit near Toulouse?

-Near Toulouse, there are several charming towns worth exploring.
-Albi, with its brick cathedral and the Toulouse-Lautrec museum, is a gem of tourism in the region.
+Near Toulouse, there are several charming villages that are worth exploring.
+Albi, with its brick cathedral and Toulouse-Lautrec museum, is a tourist gem in the region.
 Carcassonne, famous for its medieval citadel, is another must-see destination.
 You can also visit Cordes-sur-Ciel and Montauban, both offering an authentic experience of the Midi-Pyrénées region.
-These towns are ideal for complementing your visit to the Pink City and discovering more of what southern France has to offer.
+These villages are ideal for complementing your visit to the Pink City and discovering more of what southern France has to offer.

 Ready to Fall in Love with Toulouse?